typicaljoe/taffydb/README.md

 Node is easy to use in Node.JS.
 Simply install using `npm` and `require` the
 package:

+    $ npm install --production taffy

+    # and then in your code
     TAFFY = require( 'taffy' ).taffy;

 The automated regression test file `nodeunit_suite.js` is an excellent